Updated: Dec 30, 2022

 Whistleblower Protection Act of California

-Retaliation against an employee who alerts authorities to federal or state offenses is prohibited by the California Whistleblower Protection Act, California Government Code § 8547.1.
+The California Whistleblower Protection Act, California Government Code § 8547.1 prohibit retaliation against an employee who alerts authorities to federal or state offenses.
 It stipulates that staff members should be able to inform the public about fraud, waste, abuse of power, legal infractions, or threats without fear of retaliation.

 Retaliation against an employee who discloses a potential violation to a company or governmental body conducting an investigation or hearing is likewise prohibited by the law.
 Under California's whistleblower claim statutes, anyone acting on behalf of an employer may also be held accountable.

 Even though reporting infractions is not one of their obligations at work, those who do so may still be protected.
-You can get assistance from an experienced whistleblower lawyer in San Diego in identifying the parties who may be held accountable for your claim.
+You can get assistance from one of our experienced San Diego whistleblower retaliation lawyers in identifying the parties who may be held accountable for your claim.

 To demonstrate whistleblower retaliation, you must show: